Modified by Jason Marmon and George Lisensky from J. J. Garcia-Jareño,

 Identify the conducting side of the glass square.
 The conducting side will have a resistance of 20-30 ohms and the non-conducting side will have a very large resistance.

 Connect the glass to the aligator clip on the plastic holder.
-(This connects the negative lead of the voltage source to the glass.)
+(This connects the negative lead of the voltage source to the glass so electrons will be supplied to the glass when the switch is on.)
 Face the conducting side of the glass (see above) towards the graphite electrode.

-When there is 25 mL of solution in the beaker, the aligator clip must not dip into the solution or the product will not be formed on the glass.
+Adjust the height so that when there is 25 mL of solution in the beaker, the aligator clip will not dip into the solution.
+If the aligator clip touches the solution the product will not be formed on the glass.

 Add 5 mL 0.05 M HCl, then 10 mL 0.05 M K3[Fe(CN)6],

 and then 10 mL 0.05 M FeCl3.6H2O to a

 50 mL beaker.
 The mixed solution should be prepared shortly before use.

 Position the electrodes (but not the aligator clips) in the solution.
 While watching the µA reading on the multimeter, move the toggle switch to i